Pressure taken as Gauge Pressure relative to Wave Mechanics Solution

 How to Calculate Pressure taken as Gauge Pressure relative to Wave Mechanics?

-Pressure taken as Gauge Pressure relative to Wave Mechanics calculator uses Sub Surface Pressure = (Mass Density*[g]*Wave Height*cosh(2*pi*(Distance above the Bottom)/Wavelength))*cos(Phase Angle)/(2*cosh(2*pi*Water Depth/Wavelength))-(Mass Density*[g]*Seabed Elevation) to calculate the Sub Surface Pressure, The Pressure taken as Gauge Pressure relative to Wave Mechanics is the pressure relative to atmospheric pressure.
+Pressure taken as Gauge Pressure relative to Wave Mechanics calculator uses Sub Surface Pressure = (Mass Density*[g]*Wave Height*cosh(2*pi*(Upper Bottom Distance)/Wavelength))*cos(Phase Angle)/(2*cosh(2*pi*Water Depth/Wavelength))-(Mass Density*[g]*Seabed Elevation) to calculate the Sub Surface Pressure, The Pressure taken as Gauge Pressure relative to Wave Mechanics Formula is defined as the pressure relative to atmospheric pressure.
 Gauge pressure is positive for pressures above atmospheric pressure, and negative for pressures below it.
 Sub Surface Pressure is denoted by p symbol.

 FAQ